The BMJ brings you interviews with the people who are shaping medicine and science around the world.

 Our systems scan a variety of public sources including the podcast's official website, RSS feed, and email databases to provide you with a trustworthy source of podcast contact information.
 We also have our own research team on-hand to manually find email addresses if you can't find exactly what you're looking for.

-Rephonic pulls reviews for The BMJ Podcast from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls reviews for Medicine and Science from The BMJ from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.

 View all the reviews in one place instead of visiting each platform individually and use this information to decide whether this podcast is worth pitching as a guest or sponsor.

-You can view podcasts similar to The BMJ Podcast by exploring Rephonic's 3D interactive graph.
+You can view podcasts similar to Medicine and Science from The BMJ by exploring Rephonic's 3D interactive graph.
 This tool uses the data displayed on the 'Listeners Also Subscribed To' section of Apple Podcasts to visualise connections between shows.